kurtobando/dotfiles/README.md

 What makes it special?
 It's got everything I need for Laravel work - from super-smart PHP completion (thanks to Intelephense via CoC) to Blade template support, and it handles all those little things that used to slow me down.
 And yes, it works great with Tailwind CSS too!

 I originally built this for myself, but figured it might help other Laravel devs who want to give Neovim a shot.
-Trust me, once you get this set up, you'll wonder how you ever coded Laravel projects without it.
+Feel free to fork this repository and customize it to your liking.

 ## Prerequisites